AlexRmlt/ethicbot-rasa/data/nlu.md

 - [the city people](stakeholder) would most likely survive
 - [the Bavarians](name) would die in the airplane
 - [The Bavarians](name:the Bavarians) and [the city people](stakeholder) would both die
+- Choosing this option would lead to severe danger for [Michael](name)
+- The consequence for [Alex](name) would be, that he would not be able to go to the city anymore without having to be extra careful
+- Another consequence would be that [the Hessians](name) were to look for a new employee for this particular task

 ## intent:correct
 - That is correct